Her Campus Logo Her Campus Logo

 As a female, I have been met with sexism from those who have little to no knowledge on misogyny and how it still badly affects women in today’s society.
 As a black female, I have been met with racism from those who don’t have it in their hearts to treat those the way they want to be treated.
 During my 20 years on this planet so far, I have experienced and witnessed the many things that my parents warned me about.
 It’s a shame that women are still constantly judged for the way they look and are viewed as sexual objects for men.
 Old me wouldn’t have acknowledged this, because I was validating myself towards the male gaze.
 Was it out of fear of loneliness?
 Yes.
 Was it out of peer pressure?
 Yes.
 But, was I willing to get someone who didn’t know how to treat a woman?
 No.

-If every guy was like Harry Styles, I would kindly say that the world would be a better place.
+If every guy was like Harry Styles, I would say that the world would be a better place.
 But, not everyone is made out to be what they seem.
 My obsession with male attention taught me that I shouldn’t have to change as a way to meet someone’s expectations.
 If anything, I should’ve been more kinder and caring about myself.
 I should’ve waited on finding the right guy.
 I should’ve paid more attention to how cruel some guys can be.
 Not all guys are terrible.
 There will be some nice ones and there will be some mean ones.
 But, forcing yourself to appeal to the male gaze shouldn’t be the option of living your life.
 As I always tell myself and those close to me, you have to know what is going to be right for you.

 There’s a saying that you need to love yourself before you can love anyone else.
 Loving yourself and accepting yourself needs to be your top priority.
 If I could go back in time and tell 13 year old Makalah this, I feel like she would be a wiser girl.

 Makalah Wright is the Campus Correspondent at Her Campus at UWG chapter.
 For the chapter, she has written personal essays about real-life experiences and she encourages readers to take inspiration or learn from it.
 Beyond her position as the CC, she is also a national writer for the wellness section of the website.
 So far, she has written articles based on mental health, relationships, and other wellness-related topics.
-She is a junior at the University of West Georgia, studying in public relations with a minor in music.
-After her undergrad, she plans to get a masters in communication and work in either music business or the sports industry.
+Currently, she is the fall 2024 entertainment and culture intern for Her Campus.
+She is a senior at the University of West Georgia, studying in public relations with a minor in music.
+After her undergrad, she plans to get a masters in public relations and work within the media industry.
 She also hopes to create her own foundation that will help with funding for the performing arts in schools.
 In her free time, she enjoys spending time with loved ones, shopping, traveling to new places, and drinking iced coffee.
 She also enjoys playing the clarinet and listening to all types of music, specifically jazz.